MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceRoleManagementAlert.md

   - `[ScopeId <String>]`:
   - `[ScopeType <String>]`:

-ALERTDEFINITION `<IMicrosoftGraphUnifiedRoleManagementAlertDefinition>`: unifiedRoleManagementAlertDefinition
+`ALERTDEFINITION <IMicrosoftGraphUnifiedRoleManagementAlertDefinition>`: unifiedRoleManagementAlertDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`:
   - `[DisplayName <String>]`:
   - `[HowToPrevent <String>]`: